rsnakeactual/cvedata/presentation.md

 ---

-# Yet the Complexity of 4.0 Is Much Higher to Get Fewer Possibilities
+# The Complexity of 4.0 Is Much Higher

 ==This is a static graph==